samidhdk/Warcraft-Rumble-RESTful-API/README.md

 Retrieves a JSON file containing information about all units with the specified trait.

+(Units only have their base traits.
+What this means is: some units can obtain new traits if they are upgraded, for example, Cairne Bloodhoof gets the "Rebirth" trait when he has the "Reincarnation" talent.
+So from 4 traits, goes to 5.
+The database contains the **non-upgraded** units)

 **Unit trait options:**
 - Ambush
 - AoE